 Obalon Balloon Pill Featured in Nightline

-Recently, the Obalon Balloon Pill (Magic Pill) was featured in many media outlets, culminating in a 10 minute segment in ABC’s Nightline.
+Recently, the Obalon Balloon Pill (Magic Pill) was featured in many media outlets, culminating in a 10-minute segment in ABC’s Nightline.
 The story follows two patients who traveled to Mexico to undergo generation II Obalon Intragastric Balloon procedure.

 Obalon Weight Loss Balloon is an alternative to traditional intra-gastric balloon procedure, an upcoming weight loss procedure.
 The insertion of the balloon involves swallowing a capsule that is designed to be filled with gas once is inside your stomach.
 After the balloon is fully inflated, the thin tube attached retracts, leaving the balloon in place.
-Thus, acting just like an intra-gastric balloon making patient feel full.
+Thus, acting just like an intra-gastric balloon making the patient feel full.

 The generation II Obalon weight loss management system, consisting of 3 balloons, can stay in stomach for 3 to 4 months.
 Obalon Balloon System is ideal for overweight patients who need to lose 30, 40 or 50 pounds.
 The pill has shown to lose 20% of their body weight after six months.